hikmatfarhat-ndu/hikmatfarhat-ndu/README.md

 ### Hikmat Farhat

-I am a professor of Computer Science at Notre Dame University-Louaize, Lebanon.
+I am a Senior Teaching Fellow in the School of Electronics and Computer Science, University of Southampton, UK.

 #### Research Interests